 |Scenario 4||Receives $0||Receives $0||May Receive Maximum Contribution ($579)|

 Are elected City officials who are the subject of a recall petition eligible to participate in the City’s public funding of campaigns program leading up to the recall election?

-Please contact the Small Donor Elections Program (formerly known as Open and Accountable Elections Program or OAE) for any questions related to eligibility for the City’s public funding program.
+Please contact the Small Donor Elections Program for any questions related to eligibility for the City’s public funding program.

 To respond to a recall effort, can elected City officials use funds collected before a recall election date is declared or a recall petition is filed?